 Plant out cabbages, cauliflowers and brussels sprouts in rich moisture retentive soils between 6.5– 7.0 pH, adding lime if necessary, taking care not to damage the roots.
 Make sure the cauliflowers are viable i.e. have a central bud.
 To guard against cabbage root fly use a brassica collar and never plant brassicas in the same place two years in succession.

 When early crops are harvested from the vegetable plot, and to fill in the space between winter brassicas, sow quick growing salad leaves or winter vegetables.
 Crops that can still be sown include carrots, french beans, peas and turnips together with salad ingredients such as lettuce, radish, rocket.
-Get the last beetroot sown and regularly lift them when they approach the size of a tennis ball before they taste too earthy.
+Alternatively, sow green manure such as red clover and dig in to enrich the ground before sowing any winter crops.

-Thinning and Maintenance
+Thinning and harvesting

 Keep removing side shoots and lower leaves from tomatoes to encourage ripening and discourage blight, make sure the plants are properly secured to carry the weight of the fruit.
 When indoor varieties reach the top of the greenhouse, cut off at the top so that all the goodness goes to the fruit.
 Bush tomatoes don't need pinching out or staking, but to keep the fruit clean and prevent it from rotting, place some straw underneath to raise it above ground level.

 Pick Broad Beans when they are young and sweet, pinch off growing tips if blackfly arrive.
 When you cut down Broad Beans, keep some of the pods to use as seed next year and leave the roots in the soil for their nitrogen.

 Tie in new canes on summer fruiting raspberries and blackberries, cutting the old ones to the ground as soon as the last berries have been harvested.
 Prune blackcurrents as soon as the fruit is picked.
 Place netting around your berries to deter birds.

 As on average July is the hottest month of the year, Dan Everton will be busy maintaining his pond to keep the water and fish in top condition.
 He also knows that safety, especially during the school summer holidays, should also be taken seriously.